 It’s associated with several different soil types and thrives in shady, humid spots.
 It tolerates the cold, though it’s not considered frost hardy.
 It’s also sensitive to drought and dry air.
 Nonetheless, the fan palm’s conservation status is considered of Least Concern under Queensland’s Nature Conservation Act 1992.2

-That said, fan palm forests provide habitat for a suite of rare and threatened flora and fauna, including the Southern Cassowary, the Pied Imperial Pigeon, Bennett’s Tree Kangaroo, vulnerable plants like the Layered Tassel Fern and the Freycinetia Percostata.3 Fan palm forests also provide outstanding aesthetic values (check out a 360 degree view below) and wetland habitat values, as they're often seasonally indundated.
+That said, Fan Palm forests provide habitat for a suite of rare and threatened flora and fauna, including the Southern Cassowary, the Pied Imperial Pigeon, Bennett’s Tree Kangaroo, vulnerable plants like the Layered Tassel Fern and the Freycinetia Percostata.3 Fan palm forests also provide outstanding aesthetic values and wetland habitat values, as they're often seasonally inundated.

-The wet season is a time of food scarity for cassowaries because not many plants fruit at that time.
-Fan plams however do fruit throughout the wet season so they're a particularly important food source for cassowaries.
+The wet season is a time of food scarcity for cassowaries because not many plants fruit at that time.
+Fan Palms however do fruit throughout the wet season so they're a particularly important food source for cassowaries.

 Fan palms have low seedling numbers, typically only 50 to 500 per hectare.4 Even in good conditions it's known to be a slow-growing plant.

 The biggest threat to remnant Fan Palm forests is large-scale clearing.
 Large areas of north Queensland’s coastal rainforest have been cleared, and wetlands drained, to make way for agricultural and housing developments.

 This also means that edge effects in fragmented remnants is a serious management challenge.
 Feral pigs also pose a problem: they plough up the ground underneath fan palms, disturbing the forest floor and affecting seedling recruitment.